Hagfish: Feeding

 While polychaete marine worms on or near the sea floor are a major food source, hagfish can feed upon and often even enter and eviscerate the bodies of dead and dying/injured sea creatures much larger than themselves.
 They are known to devour their prey from the inside.
 Hagfish have the ability to absorb dissolved organic matter across the skin and gill, which may be an adaptation to a scavenging lifestyle, allowing them to maximize sporadic opportunities for feeding.
 From an evolutionary perspective, hagfish represent a transitory state between the generalized nutrient absorption pathways of aquatic invertebrates and the more specialized digestive systems of aquatic vertebrates.

+Vertebrates rely on extracellular mechanisms to digest their food.
+Like echinoderms, hagfish lack hydrogen potassium ATPase, an enzyme that acidifies true stomachs.
+Recent studies have shown that the hagfish gut acts more as a protostomach.
+This allows the hagfish gut to accomplish functions typically performed by the vertebrate stomach, pancreas, and intestine.

 Like leeches, they have a sluggish metabolism and can survive months between feedings; their feeding behavior, however, appears quite vigorous.
 Analysis of the stomach content of several species has revealed a large variety of prey, including polychaetes, shrimp, hermit crabs, cephalopods, brittle stars, bony fishes, sharks, birds, and whale flesh.

 In captivity, hagfish are observed to use the overhand-knot behavior in reverse (tail-to-head) to assist them in gaining mechanical advantage to pull out chunks of flesh from fish or cetacean carrion, eventually making an opening to permit entry to the interior of the body cavity of larger carcasses.
 A healthy larger sea creature likely would be able to outfight or outswim this sort of assault.

 This energetic opportunism on the part of the hagfish can be a great nuisance to fishermen, as they can devour or spoil entire deep drag-netted catches before they can be pulled to the surface.
 Since hagfish are typically found in large clusters on and near the bottom, a single trawler's catch could contain several dozen or even hundreds of hagfish as bycatch, and all the other struggling, captive sea life make easy prey for them.

 The digestive tract of the hagfish is unique among chordates because the food in the gut is enclosed in a permeable membrane, analogous to the peritrophic matrix of insects.
 They are also able to absorb nutrients directly through their skin.

 Hagfish have also been observed actively hunting the red bandfish, Cepola haastii, in its burrow, possibly using their slime to suffocate the fish before grasping it with their dental plates and dragging it from the burrow.